 To answer these questions we invited refugees, asylum seekers and migrants from different places, who are currently making Vilnius their home.
 We asked our listeners to join.

-According to the national survey from 2013, there are people of 154 different ethnicities living in Lithuania.
+According to a national survey from 2013, there are people of 154 different ethnicities living in Lithuania.
 But it rarely feels that way.
 84% of less than 3 million people in Lithuania are ethnic Lithuanians, 7 percent are Polish and 6 percent are Russian which makes everyone else feel like minority.

 And public attitudes confirm that.
 A recent survey, published by Ethnic Research Institute, showed that 1/3 people in Lithuania wouldn’t rent their apartment to a Muslim.
 Only 1/4 believe that refugees can enrich a cultural life of Lithuania.